PowerGridModel/power-grid-model-io/docs/converters/tabular_converter.md

 ## AutoID Mapping
 Let's consider a very common example of the usage of `auto_id` in a mapping file.
-(Note that we're focussing on the ids and and references, so the other attributes have been have been disregarded.)
+(Note that we're focussing on the ids and references, so the other attributes have been disregarded.)
 ```yaml
   Nodes:
     node: